co math circle logo

 News

-Twenty-nine Colorado students from ten different schools competed in the 2025 ARML Competition at the University of Nevada Reno.
-The national competition attracted 116 fifteen-member teams and over 1700 students from the U.S. and abroad.
-Congratulations to Colorado ARML Team 1 which placed 8th out of 52 teams in the B Division!
-Their Power Round score of 44/50 was the 8th highest out of all teams in both A and B Divisions.
+Thirty-one Colorado students from 11 different schools competed in the 2026 ARML Competition at the University of Nevada Reno.
+The national competition attracted 120+ fifteen-member teams and over 1800 students from the U.S. and abroad.
+Congratulations to Colorado ARML Team 1 which placed 8th out of 50 teams in the B Division!

 Congratulations to the following math circle members who qualified for the USA Mathematical Olympiad (USAMO) and USA Junior Mathematical Olympiad (USAJMO)!